Aura Router

 export type BasePath = RoutePattern

-The basePath is prepended to every endpoint route when the router is created.
-Provide a value that begins with a leading slash (for example: /api or /api/v1) so the router can join it with each endpoint route.
+The basePath is prepended to every endpoint route upon router creation.
 Requests must include the full path (basePath + route) — for example, with basePath: "/api/v1" and an endpoint route /users, the request path is /api/v1/users.

 import { createRouter, type RouterConfig } from "@aura-stack/router"